 Choosing the Right Interdental Cleaners

 An interdental cleaner removes debris from spaces between your teeth where your toothbrush can’t reach.
 Dental floss is the most common interdental cleaner, but water flossers (also known as oral irrigators) and interdental brushes are alternatives to flossing.

-Flossing is an effective way to clean around dental implants.
+Flossing is an effective way to clean around the dental implants.
 Dentists recommend using either nylon-coated floss or floss that’s designed specifically for use with dental implants.
-Floss with pumice or whitening products should be avoided.
+Floss with pumice or whitening products should be avoided at all cost.

 Many people find water flossers to be a gentle and effective alternative to dental floss.
 Recent studies have found that, when compared to dental floss, water flossers are “up to 50% more effective in reducing gingivitis and up to 93% more effective in reducing gingival bleeding.”

-Interdental brushes are another alternative for cleaning between your teeth.
-Make sure to select one that’s plastic or plastic-coated as interdental brushes with metal wires are not recommended for use with implants.
+Interdental brushes are another good alternative for cleaning between your teeth.
+Just make sure to select one that’s plastic or plastic-coated as interdental brushes with metal wires are not recommended for use with dental implants.

 Choosing the Right Mouthwash

 You should rinse with mouthwash every day.
 Research shows that for patients with dental implants “the use of an antimicrobial rinse, in conjunction with a rubber tip stimulator, may be recommended to inactivate bacteria.”
-Be sure to use a mouthwash that’s alcohol-free because alcohol dries out your mouth and this interferes with your body’s natural ability to fight off dangerous bacteria.
+Be sure to use a mouthwash that is alcohol-free because alcohol dries out your mouth and it will interfere with your body’s natural ability to fight off dangerous bacteria.